MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrade-Considerations.md

 ## Upgrading from [!INCLUDE[navnow_md](../developer/includes/navnow_md.md)] to [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online

 You can upgrade to [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online from supported versions of [!INCLUDE[navnow_md](../developer/includes/navnow_md.md)] on-premises, provided that your application customization is handled by extensions.
-Any data from tables with code customizations cannot be be carried forward from [!INCLUDE[navnow_md](../developer/includes/navnow_md.md)].
+Any data from tables with code customizations cannot be carried forward from [!INCLUDE[navnow_md](../developer/includes/navnow_md.md)].

 The process consists of two parts: